USS Carpenter: 1976–1980

 This pattern of operations continued until 27 September 1976, when the destroyer began an overhaul at Bethlehem Steel shipyard in San Francisco.
 Completed on 26 August 1977, the aging destroyer had received major repairs to her main propulsion plant and combat-system upgrades.
 Returning to reserve operations, Carpenter spent the next three years conducting local operations interspersed with longer training cruises.
 During one of these local trips, she appeared briefly in the helicopter landing sequence in the movie, 'Raise The Titanic', along with several other Navy vessels.
 The latter training trips included voyages to Ensenada, Mexico, and Anchorage, Alaska.

+In December 1979, Carpenter participated in the filming of the motion picture Raise the Titanic based on the novel authored by Clive Cussler.

 Carpenters last underway period took place in May and June 1980, during which she provided plane-guard services for Ranger and conducted an ASW exercise with McKean and Bonefish.
 Upon her return, the crew began preparations to turn over the ship to the Republic of Turkey as part of the Security Assistance Program.